clicon/clixon-docs/restconf.rst

 ============
 The RESTCONF daemon can be configured for compile-time (by autotools) as follows:

-  --disable-evhtp         Disable native http/1.1 using libevhtp (ie http/2 only) --disable-nghttp2       Disable native http/2 using libnghttp2 (ie http/1 only)
+  --disable-http1         Disable native http/1.1 (ie http/2 only)
+  --disable-nghttp2       Disable native http/2 using libnghttp2 (ie http/1 only)
-  --with-restconf=native  RESTCONF using native http with libevhtp.
+  --with-restconf=native  RESTCONF using native http.
 (DEFAULT) --with-restconf=fcgi    RESTCONF using fcgi/ reverse proxy.
   --without-restconf      No RESTCONF